didadeeee/color-code/readme.md

 #### **Instructions**

 1. There will be 30 unique cards with the colour word presented in different combinations.
-2. To Win: Get at least 15 colors right within 30 seconds: [Play The Color Code Game Now](https://didadeeee.github.io/color-code/)
+2. To Win: Get at least 15 colors of the colour word right within 30 seconds: [Play The Color Code Game Now](https://didadeeee.github.io/color-code/)

 ### **Next Steps**